 Section 40, “District Schedule of Use Regulations” and Section 90-C. identify uses and conditions that require Site Plan Review and Approval prior to the issuance of a Building Permit or Certificate of Occupancy, except for a single-family or two-family dwelling and related accessory uses, as well as agricultural, forestry and conservation uses permitted by right.
 There is a special Limited Agricultural Site Plan Review and Approval process for farm buildings and structures with a footprint greater than ten thousand (10,000) square feet.
 See Section 60-J. for the procedures to follow in these cases.

-90-C. Uses Subject to Site Plan Review and Approval
+`90-C. Uses Subject to Site Plan Review and Approval

 [RF: Section 90-C sets out when changes occur to a use or for uses in special areas require site plan review.
 I would suggest that Section 40 – Use Regulations have language added to inform persons using the zoning law that the use table is not the exclusive list of uses that may need site plan review, see section 90-C as well.]